-- 2. Possession, Exhibition, and/or Distribution of Obscene Literature or Material Possessing, exhibiting, or distributing materials that offend common decency or morals. - 3.
+- 1. Possession, Exhibition, and/or Distribution of Obscene Literature or Material Possessing, exhibiting, or distributing materials that offend common decency or morals. - 2.
 Misuse of Computer Any inappropriate misuse of computer and/or network practices.
-Automatic suspension of computer privileges is in addition to the consequences listed. - 4.
-Failure to Abide by the University Academy Dress Code This includes clothing, shoes, jewelry, and backpacks. - 5.
+Automatic suspension of computer privileges is in addition to the consequences listed. - 3.
+Failure to Abide by the University Academy Dress Code This includes clothing, shoes, jewelry, and backpacks. - 4.
+Tardiness Any excused lateness to class beyond the scheduled time that the class begins.
+Each school (Middle and Upper) determines consequences for tardiness.
+Among their consequences, the Upper School places habitually tardy students on a "No-Pass" list.
+Once students have improved their tardiness they may request that a teacher write an appeal letter on their behalf asking to have their name removed from the list. - 5.
 Conspiracy to Commit a Class I Violation An agreement and/or concerted effort by two or more persons to commit a Class I Violation. - 6.
-Cell Phone & Other Electronic Device Usage, including Smart Watches, during School Hours School policy prohibits use of the aforementioned items are prohibited during school hours (7:30 a.m.-2:35 p.m.) and/or at the direction of school personnel.
+Cell Phone & Other Electronic Device Usage, including Smart Watches, during School Hours School policy prohibits use of the aforementioned items are prohibited during school hours (7:25 a.m.-2:35 p.m.) and/or at the direction of school personnel.

-First Occurrence - Verbal warning and/or confiscation of the device Second Occurrence - Confiscation of device, parent must pick up item; and Third Occurrence - Conference with parent and possible ISS or OSS Fourth Occurrence -Restorative Staff Intervention and/or Recovery Room 1/2 day and a Parent Conference
+First Occurrence - Verbal warning and/or confiscation of the device Second Occurrence - Confiscation of device, parent must pick up item; and Third Occurrence - Conference with parent and possible ISS or OSS Fourth Occurrence -Restorative Intervention and/or Recovery Room 1⁄2 day and a Parent Conference Class I Consequences

-Lower School, K-2 Lower School, 3-5 Middle School, 6-8 Upper School, 9-12 1 st Occ urrence Restorative Staff Restorative Staff Restorative Staff Restorative Staff Intervention Intervention and/or Intervention, detention, Intervention, Saturday Character Service 1-3 days ISI/OSS, School, 1-3 days and/or Character ISI/OSS, and/or Service Character Service
+Lower School, K-2 Lower School, 3-5 Middle School, 6-8 Upper School, 9-12 1st Occurrence Restorative Restorative Restorative Restorative Intervention Intervention and/or Intervention, Intervention, Character Service detention, 1day ISI Saturday School, 1 and/or Character day ISI and/or Service Character Service